-Myung-Whun Chung began his musical career as a pianist, winning second prize at the International Tchaikovsky Competition in Moscow in 1974.
-After his studies at the Mannes and Juilliard Schools in New York, he was appointed assistant to Carlo Maria Giulini in 1979 at the Los Angeles Philharmonic Orchestra and became assistant conductor two years later.
+Myung-Whun Chung began his musical career as a pianist, winning second prize at the Tchaikovsky Piano Competition in Moscow in 1974.
+After his musical studies at the Mannes School and Juilliard School in New York, he was appointed Carlo Maria Giulini’s assistant in 1979 at the Los Angeles Philharmonic and became Associate Conductor two years later.

-Myung-Whun Chung has conducted the world’s most prestigious orchestras, including the Berlin Philharmonic, the Bavarian Radio Orchestra and the Vienna Philharmonic, as well as the major orchestras of Paris and London.
-In the United States, he has collaborated with the Metropolitan Opera, the New York Philharmonic, the Philadelphia Orchestra, the Boston Symphony, the Chicago Symphony and the Cleveland Orchestra.
+Myung-Whun Chung has conducted some of the world’s most prestigious orchestras, including the Berliner Philharmoniker, Bayerischer Rundfunk and the Wiener Philharmoniker, as well as all the major London and Parisian orchestras.
+In the USA, he has collaborated with the Metropolitan Opera, New York Philharmonic, Philadelphia Orchestra, Boston Symphony, Chicago Symphony and Cleveland Orchestra.

 An exclusive recording artist for Deutsche Grammophon since 1990, many of his numerous recordings have won international prizes and awards.
 Recent releases include Messiaen Turangalîla Symphony and Shostakovich Lady Macbeth of Mtsensk with the Orchestre de l'Opéra Bastille, as well as Mahler Symphony N°2, Mahler Symphony N°9, Tchaikovsky Symphony N°6 Pathetique and a Beethoven disc, all with the Seoul Philharmonic Orchestra.